-- Contact information for two references;
+- Contact information for two references.

-- Teacher certification information;
+- Teacher certification information.

-- Misdemeanor/felony conviction disclosure;
+- Misdemeanor/felony conviction disclosure.

 - Minimum 3.0 GPA for at least the last two years of the bachelor's degree is required.
+Grades earned after the bachelor's degree may be considered in admission decisions.

-Additional admissions requirements for specific SOE programs are detailed in the sections for each program.
+Additional admissions requirements for specific SOE programs are detailed in the program sections.